abersager/redux-persist-cookie-storage/README.md

 })
 ```

 **Note:** Cookies set with this approach will by default have an `httpOnly` flag preventing them to be modified by client scripts.
-However, when you use `CookieStorage` on the client-side too, you most likely want those cookies to be modified by `CookieStorage`.
+However, when you use `CookieStorage` on the client side too, you most likely want those cookies to be modified by `CookieStorage`.
 In this case, you can set `httpOnly` to false in the server-side `CookieStorage` options as follows:

 ```js
   const persistConfig = {